×

 The Avett Brothers, known for hits like "High Steppin'," debuted top on Billboard with "True Sadness."
 Earned 2 Grammy noms & entered NC Music Hall of Fame.
 They've also collaborated with Judd Apatow.

-The Lil Smokies, formed in Missoula, Montana, blend rock and '70s Laurel Canyon songwriting.
-Known for the album Tornillo, recorded in Texas, and produced by Bill Reynolds.
-Notable for performances at Red Rocks and Telluride.
+The Lil Smokies, formed in Missoula, blend rock energy with '70s Laurel Canyon songwriting.
+Their third album, *Tornillo*, produced by Bill Reynolds, showcases their roots reimagining.
+They have a national following and have performed at festivals like Red Rocks and Telluride.

-Della Mae, a GRAMMY-nominated all-woman string band, is led by Celia Woodsmith and Kimber Ludiker.
-Known for vibrant roots music, they promote female musicianship globally and advocate for gender equality in music.
+Della Mae is a GRAMMY-nominated all-woman string band led by Celia Woodsmith and Kimber Ludiker.
+Known for engaging roots music, they tour globally, spreading peace.

 Born in Burbank and raised by Broadway star John Raitt, Bonnie Raitt fused blues, rock, and R&B into a distinct sound.
 Known for hits like "Something to Talk About" and albums including Grammy-winning 'Nick of Time'.
 A respected guitarist and activist, she's collaborated with icons like Prince.